 Store bought baby food generally contains more sugar, more sodium, and less fiber than the equivalent amount made at home from the same ingredients.
 Additionally, in order for store bought baby food to be able to retain a shelf life of approximately two years, the food itself must be sterilized—a process which also has been known to reduce the amount of vitamins and other nutrients in the food itself, as well as have a negative effect on flavor.
 Oh, and let’s not forget about the price.
 Most store bought baby food costs two to three times as much as the same amount of baby food prepared at home.

 So, if you have a blender and a few spare minutes, why not give making your own baby food a try?
-Here are five recipes to get you started:
+Here are five easy-to-make baby food recipes to get you started:

 *Be sure to check with your pediatrician before making any changes to your baby’s diet.
 Also, try your baby on individual ingredients before you include them in any recipes, so that you can identify any potential food allergies.

 Christen at Nurturebaby.com offers this appleicious baby treat.

 ½ c water

 3 medium sized apples (red or golden delicious, peeled and chopped into 1 inch cubes)

 ⅛ tsp cinnamon

 Combine all of the ingredients in a saucepan and allow them to simmer for approximately 12 minutes, or until the apples have become tender.
 Transfer all of the contents of the saucepan directly into a blender, and then puree until it reaches the desired consistency.
 You may add more water if necessary.

 Serve the puree as is, or place it into an ice cube tray and allow it to freeze, for a refreshing summer treat that baby will love (especially if she’s teething).